 Frequent complaint-focused gossiping to evoke pity

 When sociopaths display their never-ending “I’ve been so mistreated” theatrics, this tactic throws people off-kilter and causes them to feel sorry for the sociopaths.
-I like how Lisa Wolcott addresses this issue in her blog, “How to Spot—and Handle—a Sociopath.”
+I like how Lisa Wolcott addresses this issue in her article, “How to Spot—and Handle—a Sociopath.”

 Question your tendency to pity too easily.
 Evoking pity is a classic sociopathic tool.
 If you find yourself pitying someone who consistently hurts you or other people, chances are close to 100% that you are dealing with a sociopath.
 Related to this: challenge your need to be polite in all situations.
 Sociopaths take full advantage of our social reflexes.